Can Dogs Eat Salmon Skin? (Healthy Recipes Included)

 Is It Safe for Dogs on a Raw Food Diet to Eat Salmon?

-Raw fish that are processed and sold for dogs’ meals are flash frozen for a period of time long enough to kill any bacteria or parasites that may be present.
-In addition, raw dog food producers grind bones, muscle meats, skin and organs to eliminate any choking risk.
-So yes, raw salmon is safe and nutritious for dogs on a raw food diet, when processed correctly.
+A raw food diet is among the most nutrient-rich natural diets for dogs.
+When processed correctly by reputable raw dog food manufacturers, raw salmon is safe and highly nutritious.
+Raw salmon that are processed and sold for dogs’ meals are flash frozen for a period of time long enough to kill any bacteria or parasites that may be present.
+In addition, raw dog food producers grind bones, muscle meats, skin, scales and organs to eliminate any choking risk.

-Dogs Can Eat Raw Salmon that Has Been Frozen and Thawed
+Can Dogs Eat Raw Salmon That’s Been Frozen and Thawed?

 If you’ve caught a salmon or purchased one freshly caught, it’s wise to debone and freeze the filets.
 Salmon that has been frozen for at least two weeks can then be thawed and offered to dogs.
-Just make sure the fish is boneless or finely grind the flesh, skin and bones before feeding.
+Just make sure the fish is boneless or finely grind the flesh, skin, large scales and bones before feeding.

-Dogs can enjoy cooked salmon, including cut-up salmon skin.
-Just make sure there aren’t any bones in the fish or that they’re finely ground.
-Although salmon bones are softer when cooked, bones can still get caught in dogs’ throat as dogs don’t have the ability to grind food with their teeth.
+If you’re adding salmon to your dog’s meal, make sure there aren’t any bones or large rough scales on the fish (or grind them thoroughly).
+Although salmon bones are softer when cooked, bones can still get caught in dogs’ throat (dogs don’t have the ability to grind food with their teeth).
 Cooked salmon is often preferred to raw for senior dogs or those with serious health conditions like cancer.
 Contact us at Healing Fur Souls to book a virtual consultation and Holistic Treatment Plan for your dog’s unique needs.

+Avoid giving your dog smoked or cured salmon skin.
 Whether through liquid or wood smoke, the smoking process adds nitrates to foods, which are known to cause stomach cancer in animals and are generally unhealthy for people.
-High amounts of salt are used in the curing process, so avoid giving smoked or cured salmon to your dog.
+High amounts of salt are used in the curing process, so avoid giving dogs any smoked or cured meats – especially those with kidney, liver or heart problems.
 Besides, smoked salmon is expensive.
-Go for one of the safer forms of raw salmon described above, or “get your chef on” and cook up one of the delicious healing salmon recipes below!
+Give your dog manufactured raw salmon or “get your chef on” and cook up one of the delicious healing salmon recipes below!

-Dehydrated salmon skin is a tasty treat that is low in calories, and high in protein, healthy oils and nutrients.
+Dried (dehydrated) salmon skin is a tasty treat that is low in calories and high in protein, healthy oils and nutrients.
 They offer a chewy treat that is more digestible than rawhide and good for your dog’s teeth and gums.
-You can dehydrate fish skins yourself, or buy them as an extra-special treat for your favourite Fur Soul.
+You can dehydrate fish skins yourself, or buy them as an extra-special treat for your favorite Fur Soul.

-Foods that Heal: Salmon Recipes for Arthritis, Inflammation, Chronic Infections and Senior Dogs
+Healing Salmon Recipes for Dogs with Arthritis, Inflammation, Chronic Infections and Senior Dogs

 “Get your chef on” with these healing salmon recipes for dogs!

-Does your dog have arthritis, swollen joints or other inflammatory conditions?
+Does your dog have arthritis or swollen joints?

-Healthy Omega-3 fats from fish sources can reduce joint swelling and pain.
-Salmon skin has the highest concentration of omega-3 fats and minerals, so keep the skin on for these recipes – just ensure salmon is wild-caught or from a sustainably-raised source to avoid toxins, antibiotics and bacteria.
+Healthy Omega-3 fats and collagen from fish sources can reduce joint swelling, pain and lameness related to arthritis, inflammation and joint disease.
+Salmon skin has the highest concentration of omega-3 fats, collagen and minerals, so keep the skin on for these recipes – just ensure salmon is wild-caught or from a sustainably-raised source to limit toxins, antibiotics and bacteria.
+Remember to scrape off large scales or grind them first.

 Is your dog a senior?